rolger/rolger.github.io/index.markdown

 permalink: /
 ---

-This site contains materials for my workshops.
+This site contains materials for my technical agile coaching workshops.
+The idea came into my mind after reading Emily Bach's book  “Technical Agile Coaching with the Samman method”.
+She suggest a simular format and provides a template https://sammancoaching.org/.

-Note the rules you remembered from this session and which you will apply in future.

-# Focus on writing good documentation